AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/read.md

 ## Document returns

 Sometimes, your queries return different entities in a single response.
-It frequently happens when you utilize a single-table design.
+This frequently happens when using a single-table design.

-Fluent API allows you to return `Document` objects instead of your entities which you can convert to correct entities in applications code.
+The Fluent API allows you to return `Document` objects instead of your entities which you can convert to correct entities in applications code.
 Just call the `AsDocument()` (for `GetItem`) or `AsDocuments()` (for `Query` and `Scan`) anywhere in the call chain before the executing method
 (e.g., `ToItemAsync()` for `GetItem`, `ToListAsync()` for `Query`, etc.)